Day Hiking Course

 - Cancellation & Refund Policy

-Overview: The Olympia Branch Conditioning Hiking Series Course (CHS) is designed for hikers who can complete hikes of 4-5 miles and want to improve their fitness level working up to a graduation hike of twelve+ miles.
-The course provides access to hikes of increasing length and elevation gain from April through October and requires completion of a graduation hike of about 12 miles in September.
+Overview: The Olympia Branch Conditioning Hiking Series Course (CHS) is designed for hikers who can complete hikes of 4-5 miles and want to improve their fitness level working up to a graduation hike of nine+ miles.
+The course provides access to hikes of increasing length and elevation gain from April through June and requires completion of a graduation hike of nine-plus in July.
 The course creates a small-group environment in which hikers can build friendships by hiking with many of the same people throughout the summer.
 Completing the course requires commitment to fitness activities in addition to course hikes.

 Graduation Requirements: